 Matthijs van Gaalen

+In 2021, Matthijs was recognized among Canadian Lawyer' "Top 25 Most Influential Lawyers" for his embrace of innovation and technology in commercial financing transactions.
 In 2018, this portfolio lending practice approach, as well as the related proprietary software, won the Financial Times' "Innovation in the Business of Law" award.
-Mark Tamminga and Matthijs van Gaalen received the award on behalf of Gowling WLG at the awards gala in New York.